vincentcote87/microbitExamples/README.md

 # micro:bit Coding Examples

 This repository can be used for anyone with a micro:bit, in a coding workshop for kids or on your own using the online [micro:bit editor](https://makecode.microbit.org/).
 All the examples can be found on the [micro:bit](https://microbit.org/code/) web site.
 Each folder includes a different example with a Javascript file as well as a .hex file.
-To run the the code on your micro:bit simply copy the .hex file onto your micro:bit when it is plugged into your computer.
+To run the code on your micro:bit simply copy the .hex file onto your micro:bit while it is plugged into your computer.

 The projects in this repo are as follows: